Fresh snowfall blankets Missoula

 Missoula woke up to a thick coating of snow Monday morning.

 “Since 6:30 we’ve gotten over an inch and a half,” said National Weather Service meteorologist Dan Zumpfe just shortly before 9 a.m.
-He estimated that about 4 to 5 inches total had fallen at the weather service’s Missoula International Airport office, and said that the agency had gotten reports of more than 6 inches in central Missoula.
+By mid-afternoon, the agency was reporting snowfall totals ranging from 1 inch in Frenchtown to 9 inches in East Missoula.

 “We had a pretty strong band of snow develop early this morning, and that’s what was responsible for the fast accumulations and the traffic headaches,” said Zumpfe.
 This fast buildup came on the heels of another one Sunday night that prompted the Weather Service to send out a snow squall warning to Missoula-area smartphones.

-The snow had relented by 10 a.m.
-Monday, and a winter weather advisory was due to expire at 11.
-The Weather Service anticipated a chance of snow through Tuesday, with highs in the mid-30s both days.
+Snow and sun alternated through the rest of the day.
+The Weather Service anticipated a chance of snow through Tuesday, with highs in the mid-30s.

-The Montana Department of Transportation reported that at about 9:19 a.m., three semis had spun out of control on Montana Highway 35, about 9 miles north of Finley Point on the east side of Flathead Lake.
+The Montana Department of Transportation reported that at about 9:19 a.m.
+Monday, three semis had spun out of control on Montana Highway 35, about 9 miles north of Finley Point on the east side of Flathead Lake.
 The two-lane roadway was blocked in both directions until about 11 a.m.
-Trooper Nick Navarro with the Montana Highway Patrol did not anticipate any special road closures or restrictions as of Monday morning, but he urged motorists to use caution and take it slow.
+Trooper Nick Navarro with the Montana Highway Patrol urged motorists to use caution and take it slow.
 “Roads are very slick this morning,” he warned.

+After a fairly dry and mild winter, some Missoulians took time to enjoy the snow.
+Montana Snowbowl reported 6 inches of new snow at its summit, and posted on its Facebook page that "Conditions are as good as it gets anywhere!"

+"It's been really busy" the past week or so, said Regan Killmer, a service technician in Snowbowl's ski shop.
+"Rental business has definitely increased since we got the new chairlift open" earlier this winter.

 “Waking up, it was, like, up to here on our door,” said Sarceemam, holding her hand more than a foot off the ground.
 “We’re, like, barricaded in here.”